 5. Juice Boxes

-Another item that you sometimes get great deals on but again, when you can’t, don’t waste your money on this convenience.
+Another item that we can sometimes get great deals on but, again, when you can’t, don’t waste your money on this convenience.

 6. Baby Food

 Baby food is just so easy to make and easy to store.
 You can freeze them in ice cube trays and pop them out when ready to serve.
 Not only is it less expensive, it’s a much healthier option for your little one.
 If you haven’t made your own baby food check out how to get started making baby food.

 If you want flavored water, you can easily chop up a lemon or lime and add it to a water bottled filled with filtered water.
 So much cheaper!
 We use this great Infusion Water Pitcher that we keep in the frig with lemon and limes.